Pupil & Sport Premium

 You can find out more about the Pupil Premium on the Government website.

-Please read our Pupil Premium Strategy Statement below to find out about the funding we receive at Meadow Park and how it supports our work with disadvantaged pupils.
+Please read our Pupil Premium Strategy Statement, attachment below, to find out about the funding we receive at Meadow Park and how it supports our work with disadvantaged pupils.

 What is the Sport Premium?